qdev89/StellaRougeGame/project-plan.md

 **STELLAR ROGUE** is a vertical scrolling retro roguelike flying shooter built with HTML5/JavaScript using the Phaser.js framework.
 Players pilot a fighter craft through procedurally generated sectors filled with enemies, hazards, and encounters, making meaningful choices that affect their ship's capabilities and the challenges ahead.

+The game features a balanced difficulty level with 50% fewer enemies and reduced ammo frequency, making it accessible while still providing a challenge.

 ## Core Game Elements

 ### 1. Retro Visual Style